DippingBird/LabyrinthOfTheseus/README.md

 ## Usage

-By running the module [consoleInterface](/LabyrinthOfTheseus/consoleInterface.py) the graph is analysed and the results should returned as a console log similar as follows:
+By running the module [`consoleInterface`](/LabyrinthOfTheseus/consoleInterface.py) the graph is analysed and the results should returned as a console log similar as follows:

 ```
 Building graph ...
 Done!
 Analysing graph ...
 Done!
+Time passed:  132.64 seconds

 ----------Labyrinth of Theseus graph analysis----------